 Allowable Use:

-• Data that is publicly available or defined as Published university information (UT Data Classification Standard) can be used freely in AI Tools.
+- Public or Published Data: Data that is publicly available or classified as Published university information (UT Data Classification Standard), as defined by the UT Data Classification Standard, may be used freely with AI tools.

-• Data that is defined as Controlled or Confidential university information (UT Data Classification Standard) can be used with UT-managed instances of AI tools that are covered by university contracts that specifically protect university data from being used by training models or otherwise isolates university data into a separate instance that is not accessible by parties external to the university.
+- Controlled or Confidential Data: Data classified as Controlled or Confidential university information (UT Data Classification Standard) can be used with AI tools that are managed by the university and covered by contracts explicitly protecting university data.
+These contracts should ensure that the data is not utilized for training models or is isolated in a separate instance inaccessible to external parties.

 Prohibited Use: